 Sift Scores: Growing and Protecting Businesses

-There’s a lot of attention lately on machine learning (ML) and how the technology interacts with our day-to-day lives.
-Sift is the leader in applying ML to detect fraud and abuse on the internet, and we’ve also enabled our customers to unlock incredible growth.
-And in true Sift spirit, we want to be transparent about how our technology works.
+Machine learning (ML) has become a huge part of our day-to-day lives.
+At Sift, we apply ML to detect fraud and abuse on the internet, enabling our customers to slash fraud losses and unlock incredible growth.
+And in true Sift spirit, we aim to be transparent about how our technology works.

 What is a Sift Score?

-If you run the Digital Trust & Safety operations for one of the thousands of websites protected by Sift, you’re familiar with the “Sift score.”
-This number, on a scale of 0 – 100, indicates the likelihood that a given interaction – whether that’s creating an account, posting content, or making a purchase – will be fraudulent.
+If you run Digital Trust & Safety operations for one of the 34K+ websites protected by Sift, you’re familiar with the “Sift Score.”
+This number, on a scale of 0–100, indicates the likelihood that a given interaction—whether that’s creating an account, posting content, or making a purchase—will be fraudulent.

 How is a Sift Score calculated?